10 Creative Giving Tuesday Ideas to Engage Donors and Raise Donations

 • Donate to other organizations yourself this Giving Tuesday and lead by example!

 Pro tip: Matching gift campaigns are a crucial part of an efficient fundraising strategy.
 Donorbox integrates with Double the Donation to enable you to add a donation-matching widget to your donation form.
 This widget helps donors find out if their employers would match their donations.
-After the donation is completed, Donorbox sends the donors necessary details to complete the process at their end.
+After the donation is completed, Donorbox sends donors the necessary details to complete the process at their end.
 It’s the most hassle-free way to double (or even triple) your Giving Tuesday donations!

 6. Focus on impact

+Donors are, more than ever, focused on impact.
 In your Giving Tuesday campaign, make sure the donors know where their money will go.
 How is it going to make a difference?
 Be as specific as possible.

 Look at these two sample fundraising appeals: